Skip to main content

 How pupils of primary, secondary, and tertiary professional schools perform in individual educational fields and what is the level of their literacies, is determined, inter alia, in the so-called surveys on pupils' educational results, carried out by the Czech School Inspectorate (CSI).
 Its purpose is to determine the quality of the educational process both at the level of school and the entire educational system.

 Literacy surveys take place every year.
 The grades and levels of schools included in the literacy sample survey alternate in such a way so as all literacies are tested at all levels of schools in the long run.
 Until 2019/20, three literacies were always tested.
 In 2020/21, the testing was not organised with respect to Covid-19 pandemic.
-From 2021/22, it is planned to test one of these five literacies each school year: science, reading, mathematical, language, and information.
-Nevertheless, the testing did not take place in 2021/22.
-The testing in May 2022/23 was focused on reading literacy in 5th and 9th year; in addition, the second foreign language and selected science subjects were tested.
+From 2022/23, one of these five literacies is tested each school year: science, reading, mathematical, language, and information.

 Usually, literacy surveys are supplemented by one more thematically focused test (e.g. traffic education, media education, etc.).